Use the Cometly API to send events from all your data sources to Cometly.

 If your event is associated with personal identifiable information, please include the email, name, and phone strings to fully use the Customer Journey feature.
 Please include as many attributes as possible below to improve accuracy.

-Note: It's highly recommended that you include an IP, email, and fingerprint or uid for the best attribution accuracy.
+Note: It's highly recommended that you include an IP, email, comet_token and fingerprint for the best attribution accuracy.

-In this scenario, you can send the email field without a fingerprint or uid and Cometly will attribute by email only.
+If you cannot retrieve the fingerprint + IP or comet_token, you must send the email field and Cometly will attribute by email only.
 This could limit attribution accuracy depending on your marketing funnel.
 When only sending the email field, your marketing funnel must have a form in the beginning pages of the marketing funnel with an email field that our script will automatically capture.

 For any questions, please contact developers@cometly.com